 Students may request to complete a field placement within their employing agency.
 Certain requirements must be met in order to meet accreditation standards.
 The employing agency must meet the College's requirements for field placement sites.
-The placement cannot be the same as the student's employment position and must represent new learning that addresses the competencies of the specific practicum course.
+The placement cannot be the same as the student's employment position and must represent new learning that addresses the competencies of the specific field education course.
 The student's field placement must be supervised by someone who is not involved in the student's employment supervision and who meets all College requirements for being a field instructor.
 The student must submit the written proposal and a signed contract to her/his field coordinator for approval.
 This procedure is detailed in the field manual.

 Yes, students may request to complete a placement in other cities or internationally in order to pursue specialized learning experiences and address specific career interests.
 These types of plans generally require the student to be in early and regular contact with their field coordinators during the planning process and to also consult with the Director of Field and International Education for placement abroad.